zdravkov/kendo-docs/getting-started/mobile/drawer.md

 The drawer automatically hides when the user swipes back or taps the remaining visible area of the view.
 The drawer also hides automatically when the application navigates to another view.

+> **Important:** If the Drawer is used for navigation View transition should be turned off.

 ### Drawer and a reveal button

     <div data-role="view">